 The majority of men have testosterone within normal limits.
 The rule of thumb is if you can make it through puberty and grow secondary hair in other places, you have acceptable hormone levels.

 Testosterone is the main androgen hormone responsible for facial hair growth.
-The ability of the hair follicles to convert testosterone into dihydrotestosterone affects the rate of growth.
+The ability of the hair follicles to convert testosterone into dihydrotestosterone affects the growth rate.

 While most people think that beard growth rates correspond to testosterone levels, studies show that beard length is not an adequate predictor of this hormone’s level of dominance.
-However, if you are seeing full, fast beard growth, chances are your testosterone levels are at a healthy level.
+However, if you are seeing full, fast beard growth, chances are your testosterone levels are healthy.

 Factors that affect testosterone

 Facial hair follicles are fed by blood vessels.
 A healthy lifestyle keeps blood vessels in tip-top shape.
-Your diet and lifestyle choices not only affect your body’s health, but they directly affect facial hair health.
+Your diet and lifestyle choices not only affect your body’s health but also directly affect facial hair health.

 There are lifestyle factors that affect a person’s testosterone levels, potentially causing low testosterone.
 Diet, exercise, stress, and rest are important for hormone maintenance.
 Another big factor is age, since testosterone levels tend to peak in the early 30s and then start to decline.

-If you are looking to slow down your beard growth, don’t try to sabotage these areas.
+If you want to slow down your beard growth, don’t try sabotaging these areas.
 Remember, testosterone is only one factor responsible for your beard journey.
 These tips can keep your hormone levels in check if you desire faster-growing facial hair.

 Let’s look at some specific changes you can make to keep your testosterone at peak efficiency: